If you’re applying for a role within your current company, you already have an advantage over external candidates.

 Travel Agent 2018 – Present

-- Consistently exceeded sales targets and made the most bookings in the department in 2019 and 2021.
+- Consistently exceeded sales targets by 10-17% and made the most bookings in the department in 2019 and 2021.

 - Received a 5/5 rating from 95% of clients, resulting in over 30% of clients returning within 7 months to book another trip.

-- Provided personalized recommendations and exceptional customer service, utilizing strong communication, negotiation, and organization skills.
+- Provided personalized recommendations to 50+ clients per month, achieving a 95% satisfaction rating through strong communication, negotiation, and organization skills.

 5. Retouch the Education section

-Don’t forget to include the full title of the qualification you earned, where you studied for it (which could be simply ‘online’ if you did a virtual study course), and the date it was completed.
+Don’t forget to include the full title of the qualification you earned and where you studied for it (which could be simply ‘online’ if you did a virtual study course).

-Use our resume checker to make sure your Education section in your internal resume is relevant to the job you are applying for.
+Use our resume checker to make sure your Education section in your internal resume is well-tailored to the job you are applying for.

 Key Points

-Applying for a job within your own company is never a given, but if you have the opportunity, it’s definitely worth pursuing!
+Securing a new role within your own company is never a given, but if you have the opportunity, it’s often worth pursuing!

 To give yourself the best chance at success, make sure your resume for internal promotion stands out by following these key tips: